bloomtom/buncli/README.md

 The following is an output of the `--help` option.
 ```
 >dotnet bun.dll --help
-bun 0.1.0
+bun 0.1.1
 MIT License - Copyright 2018 bloomtom

   l          List files stored in a storage zone.

-  u          Upload a file.
-The file is read from the standard input.
+  u          Upload a file from disk or stdin.

   g          Get/download a file.
 The downloaded file is written to the standard output.